 Lung Volume Reduction Surgery (LVRS)

 This procedure is done to relieve symptoms in people with advanced COPD.
 Surgeons remove a portion of the most diseased lung tissue.
-This allows the diaphragm to return to a more normal position.
-That allows it to work more effectively.
+This allows the diaphragm to return to a more normal position, allowing it to work more efficiently.
 This may improve lung elasticity.
 In some people, surgery can improve symptoms.

 Surgeons do LVRS with a thoracotomy.
 The surgeon removes the diseased lung tissue through a large incision.
 In another method, surgeons insert a video thoracoscope through a small incision.
 They remove diseased tissue while viewing the lungs on a video screen (VATS).
 In both procedures, surgeons remove about 20%-30% of the most damaged lung tissue.